Ebru Timtik: Biography

 Timtik was part of a group of 18 lawyers arrested in September 2017.
-They were all members of either the Progressive Lawyers Association (Çağdaş Hukukçular Derneği, ÇHD) or the People’s Law Bureau (Halkın Hukuk Bürosu), known for representing clients critical of the Turkish government.
+They were all members of either the Progressive Lawyers Association (Çağdaş Hukukçular Derneği, ÇHD) or the People's Law Bureau (Halkın Hukuk Bürosu), known for representing clients critical of the Turkish government.
 These included cases such as the miners who died due to government failings in the Soma mine disaster, Berkin Elvan, Engin Çeber, and Dilek Dogan.
-In March 2019, they were found guilty of membership or association with the outlawed Revolutionary People's Liberation Party/Front (DHKP-C) and sentenced to lengthy prison terms.
+In March 2019, the lawyers were found guilty of membership or association with the outlawed Revolutionary People's Liberation Party/Front (DHKP-C) and were sentenced to lengthy prison terms.
 Timtik was sentenced to 13 years and 6 months in prison and Aytaç Ünsal to 10 years and 6 months.
-Milena Buyum, Amnesty International's senior campaign manager on Turkey called the convictions "a travesty of justice and demonstrate yet again the inability of courts crippled under political pressure to deliver a fair trial."
+Milena Buyum, Amnesty International's senior campaign manager on Turkey, described the convictions as "a travesty of justice and demonstrate yet again the inability of courts crippled under political pressure to deliver a fair trial."
 She called for the lawyers to be unconditionally released and for the convictions to be quashed.
 In October, Timtik's appeal to the Istanbul Regional Court of Appeal was rejected and at the time of her death, her appeal to the Turkish Supreme Court was pending.

 Hunger strike

 On January 2, 2020, Timtik initiated a hunger-strike to fight for her right to have a fair trial and Ünsal joined her on February 2.
 On April 5, Timtik and Ünsal declared that they would go through with their fasting until their deaths.
 On June 1, the International Association of Democratic Lawyers submitted a petition signed by 365 foreign and 400 Turkish lawyers to the Supreme Court urging it to acquit the imprisoned lawyers.
 In the early hours of July 30, Timtik and Ünsal were taken from the high-security Silivri Prison to separate hospitals in Istanbul.
 On August 12, 2020, the European Association of Lawyers for Democracy and World Human Rights sent an open letter addressed to the United Nations, expressing their grave concern about the hunger-striking lawyers.
 Her cousin who visited her in the hospital said she was pressured into breaking her fast: "They are constantly manoeuvring to break her will.
 They're using every pretext."

-After 238 days of fasting Timtik died on August 27, 2020, weighing only 30 kg.
-She became the fourth Turkish prisoner to die on a hunger strike in 2020, following the deaths of Helin Bölek, İbrahim Gökçek, and Mustafa Koçak earlier this year.
+After 238 days of fasting, Timtik died on August 27, 2020, weighing only 30 kg.
+She became the fourth Turkish prisoner to die on a hunger strike in 2020, following the deaths of Helin Bölek, İbrahim Gökçek, and Mustafa Koçak earlier that year.

 Aftermath

-Deutsche Welle reported the Turkish police impeded the participation at the burial ceremony in the cemetery by her supporters, countering them with armored vehicles, a helicopter and teargas.
+Deutsche Welle reported that the Turkish police impeded the participation at the burial ceremony in the cemetery by Timtik's supporters, countering them with armoured vehicles, a helicopter and teargas.

 Reactions to her death

-News of Timtik's death was met with condemnations of the Turkish judiciary:
+News of Timtik's death was met with condemnation by the Turkish judiciary: